Debugging with full stack session recording: turn up the signal, decrease the noise

 Modern software systems are increasingly complex, with interdependent internal and external services.
 Current debugging approaches provide an incomplete view of the problem because they only focus on a portion of the tech stack.

-They either focus on frontend events, code introspection, or show what’s happening between the browser and the backend without actually showing what’s inside your platform, continuing to treat the backend as a “black box.”
+They either focus on frontend events, code introspection, or performance and system-health at scale.
+In short, they rarely show you what’s happening between the browser and the backend, continuing to treat parts of your system as a “black box.”

-In summary, current debugging practices are bogged down by this excessive manual effort, inaccurate documentation, and disjointed system information.
+In summary, current debugging practices are bogged down by this missing information, excessive manual effort, and unnecessary context-switching.

 The cost of relying on outdated debugging methods is far greater than it may seem at first glance.